DecipherNow/synonyms/README.md

 ### Manual Start

-If $GOPATH/bin is in your $PATH, you can launch the synonyms service with
+If $GOPATH/bin is in $PATH, we can launch the synonyms service with

 ```{bash}
 synonyms [port]